peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  - pdf: A function that specifies the PDF.
 It takes a single parameter that
      |      differs as follows, depending on the case:
-     |      - One-dimensional case: A single Interval.
-(An Interval is a mathematical
+     |      - One-dimensional case: A single FInterval.
+(An FInterval is a mathematical
      |        object that specifies upper and lower bounds of a number.)
-     |      - Multidimensional case: A list of Intervals, one for each dimension.
+     |      - Multidimensional case: A list of FIntervals, one for each dimension.
-     |      - Transdimensional case (numLabels > 1): A list of two items: the Interval
+     |      - Transdimensional case (numLabels > 1): A list of two items: the FInterval
-     |         or Intervals, followed by a label number (an integer in [0, numLabels)).
+     |         or FIntervals, followed by a label number (an integer in [0, numLabels)).
-     |      This function returns an Interval.
+     |      This function returns an FInterval.
 For best results,
      |      the function should use interval arithmetic throughout.
 The area under
      |      the PDF need not equal 1 (this sampler works even if the PDF is only known
      |      up to a normalizing constant).